estuary/flow/README.md

 -   🌊 **Derive** new collections by transforming from other collections, using the full gamut of stateful stream workflow, joins, and aggregations.

-❗️ **Our UI-based web application is coming in Q2 of 2022**.
-Learn about the beta program [here](https://go.estuary.dev/sign-up).
-In future releases, we'll combine the CLI and UI into a unified platform.
+❗️ **Our UI-based web application is available**.
+Sign up for a free account [here](https://go.estuary.dev/sign-up).
+All functionality can be accessed in both the UI and CLI as a unified platform.
 Flow is a tool meant to allow *all* data stakeholders to meaningfully collaborate: engineers, analysts, and everyone in between.❗️

 ![Workflow Overview](site/docs/concepts/at-a-glance.png)